Judd H. Lyons: Post-military career

 After retiring from the Army National Guard, on August 7, 2017 Lyons was appointed to the Senior Executive Service as Director of the Defense Personnel and Family Support Center.
 Lyons' responsibilities included liaising with the Reserve Forces Policy Board, the Reserve Component Chiefs, and state Governors as well as exercising primary responsibility for unique Reserve Component programs to include the DoD STARBASE program, National Guard Youth Challenge, international Reserve Component programs, and Innovative Readiness Training.
 He also provided policy oversight and guidance to the missions of the Defense Personnel and Family Support Center (DPFSC).

 On June 26, 2018 Lyons began an assignment as Acting Deputy Assistant Secretary of Defense (Reserve Integration) in the office of the Under Secretary of Defense for Personnel and Readiness.
 He was officially appointed to the position on February 17, 2019.
 As Deputy Assistant Secretary, Lyons is responsible to provide supervision of Department of Defense manpower policies and programs and integration of reserve affairs with active duty.

 Family

 Lyons currently resides in Alexandria, Virginia.
 His spouse, Amy, is a retired Army National Guard Judge Advocate General's Corps officer and attained the rank of colonel.
 The Lyons are the parents of three children; Alex Baldwin, Ben, and Sam.
-Alex is a commissioned officer in the Wisconsin Army National Guard and Ben is a noncommissioned officer in the Nebraska Army National Guard.
+As of 2013, Alex was a commissioned officer in the Wisconsin Army National Guard and Ben was a noncommissioned officer in the Nebraska Army National Guard.